supercollider/supercollider/README_OS_X.md

     `-DCMAKE_OSX_ARCHITECTURES='i386;x86_64'`

-  * Normally, homebrew installations of libsndfile are detected automatically.
-To link to a non-standard version of libsndfile, you can use.
-This is also necessary if for some (rare) reason your libsndfile install is not in /usr/local/include|lib:
+  * Homebrew installations of libsndfile should be detected automatically.
+To link to a version of libsndfile that is not installed in /usr/local/include|lib, you can use:

     `-DSNDFILE_INCLUDE_DIR='/path/to/libsndfile/include'`
     `-DSNDFILE_LIBRARY='/path/to/libsndfile/lib/libreadline.dylib'`